pricillar/Cast/README.md

 Thanks to [SHOUTcast](http://shoutcast.com) and [Icecast](http://icecast.org) for the inspiration.
 We love you guys.

-This text you're reading was written by Ethan Gates and might be partially broken by Léo Lam and Maartje Eyskens.
+This text you're reading was written by Ethan Gates and might be partially broken by Léo Lam and Maarten Eyskens.
 Feel free to correct grammatical mistakes, Ethan's not perfect.

 ## License

-Copyright © 2015  Innovate Technologies (Maartje Eyskens, Léo Lam)
+Copyright © 2015-2016  Innovate Technologies (Maartje Eyskens, Léo Lam)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by